Student Code of Conduct Philosophy

 - Harassment or the infringement of the rights of another person.

 - Bias against an individual based on their identity, such as gender, ability, race, ethnicity.
 This includes but is not limited to: gender based violence, sexual misconduct, sexual assault, stalking, harassment, and discrimination.
-See One Process Policy.
+See One Process Policy and Title IX Policy.

-- Interference with activities at or sponsored by the university.
+- Interference, obstruction or disruption with activities at or sponsored by the university, as well as inciting, aiding, or encouraging other persons to engage in such conduct.
 Activities include special events and the normal daily operation of the institution.

 - Academic dishonesty, cheating, plagiarism, forgery, misuse or falsification of university documents or official papers, or dishonest acts.
 See the University Bulletin for additional information regarding Academic Integrity.